nautilus-wraith/package-publishing/README.md

    - The workflow validates the GPG signature and verifies the signer matches the username

 3. **Approval Validation Process**
-   - The workflow checks that approval files exist for the release tag
+   - The workflow checks that approval files exist for the release tag in the main branch
    - Validates that each approval file was committed with a valid signed commit
    - Verifies the signer matches the username in the file name
-   - Confirms each approving user is listed in the appropriate approver tier file
+   - Confirms each approving user is listed in the appropriate approver tier file (from main branch)
    - Ensures at least one approval from each tier (first, second, appsec)
    - **Validates unique usernames**: Each approval file must have a unique username (no duplicates)
    - **Requires 3 different people**: Each tier must be approved by a different person
+   - **Validates commit SHA**: Each approval file must contain exactly the SHA of the commit that the release tag points to on the first non-comment line

 4. **Example Approval Flow**
    ```